 - Highlights the worst thing you can do for an injury

-- What effect nutrition and environment have on injuries and injury recovery
+- What effect do nutrition and environment have on injuries and injury recovery

 - Who Eric Cressey is

-- How to get an inside look into the programing design at Cressey Performance
+- How to get an inside look into the programming design at Cressey Performance

 - Why he created the Show and Go program

-- Highlights of Show and Go review program
+- Highlights of the Show and Go review program

-- How Show and Go can be a great resource for health and fitness professionals
+- How Show and Go can be an excellent resource for health and fitness professionals

 Just a reminder, you will be hearing a lot about Eric’s Show and Go program this week.
-Before you get it, make sure to take a look at my review of the program and how it will help you.
+Before you get it, look at my program review and how it will help you.

-I was looking and this was my 36th interview.
+That is it.
+I was looking, and this was my 36th interview.
+Very cool!

-If you have an idea for an interview or someone I should interview, please do email me.
+If you have an idea for an interview or someone I should interview, please email me.

 Rick Kaselj, MS